soundpress/RulesOfNYC/docs/c06/index.rst

       (a) Generators must meet equivalent Tier IV particulate matter (PM) emissions standards established by the United States Environmental Protection Agency (EPA) as set forth in table one of 40 C.F.R. § 1039.101 or any subsequent United States EPA emissions standard for such generator that is at least as stringent.

-      (b) In order to demonstrate that the PM emissions from the stack of a generator meet the Tier IV PM emissions standard, testing must be performed by the equipment owner following EPA Method 5, titled "Determination of particulate matter emissions from stationary sources" (Appendix A-3 to 40 C.F.R. part 60).
+      (b) In order to demonstrate that the PM emissions from the stack of a generator meet the Tier IV PM emissions standard, testing must be performed by the equipment owner following EPA Method 5, titled "Determination of particulate matter emissions from stationary sources" (Appendix A-3 to 40 C.F.R.
+Part 60).
 The P.E. or R.A, must certify the stack test results.

    (2) Smoke Test Procedure.
-A smoke test on a generator shall be performed in accordance with the procedures set forth in EPA Method 9, titled "Visual determination of the opacity of emissions from stationary sources" (Appendix A-4 to 40 C.F.R. part 60).
+A smoke test on a generator shall be performed in accordance with the procedures set forth in EPA Method 9, titled "Visual determination of the opacity of emissions from stationary sources" (Appendix A-4 to 40 C.F.R.
+Part 60).
 The test results shall indicate less than 20 percent opacity for any two consecutive minutes in any 60-minute period.
 The smoke test must be performed and certified by a qualified visible emissions evaluator.

 (c) Recordkeeping.